Treat Yourself to a Boutique Stay in Raleigh, N.C.

 Raleigh native, singer/songwriter and Grammy-nominated musician Tift Merritt along with Durham hotelier Daniel Robinson purchased the old Gables Motor Lodge in Raleigh’s historic Mordecai neighborhood and are currently renovating and restoring it to its original use as a hotel.
 The existing buildings that date back to 1925 will be saved, with changes to the existing garage—which will become a small bar—and new additions to either side for 19 rooms total.
 The existing pavement surrounding the structure will be replaced with a native Piedmont garden as well.
 Renovations are currently underway, but an opening timeframe has not been set yet.

 Heights House Hotel (formerly Montfort Hall)

-Created from an 1858 Italianate style historic mansion in the Boylan Heights neighborhood, this majestic property is currently being renovated and restored to be a nine-room boutique inn and gathering space.
-This National and Raleigh Historic Landmark is one of the few remaining pre-civil war houses in the area and is estimated to open in late 2020/early 2021.
+Created from an 1858 Italianate-style historic mansion in the Boylan Heights neighborhood, this majestic property and stunning architectural features have been lovingly restored—from 15-foot ceilings and original hardwoods to ten fireplaces and grand common spaces.
+As the newest small luxury hotel in North Carolina, Heights House will include nine ensuite guest rooms and event space for up to 120.
+This National and Raleigh Historic Landmark is one of the few remaining pre-civil war houses in the area.
+Opening May 2021.